Back to blog

 If you are trying to learn how to read guitar sheet music, the fastest way to make progress is to separate the job into two layers.
 First, standard notation tells you the pitch and rhythm.
 Second, the guitar forces you to decide where that note should live on the fretboard.
 When beginners blur those two jobs together, every bar feels harder than it really is.

 That is why this guide stays practical.
-We will cover the symbols that matter first, show how written notes connect to strings and frets, explain where TAB helps, and finish with a simple practice workflow.
+We will cover the symbols that matter first, show how written notes connect to strings and frets, treat fretboard references as a support layer, and finish with a simple practice workflow.
 If your source is a scan, PDF, or a song you want to decode faster, I will also show where Melogen fits without pretending software replaces musicianship.

 Start with the five things every guitar score tells you